sharontherese/sharon-kabel/content/post/bute/index.md

 ---
-title: "A wedding video from an aristocratic traditional Catholic wedding"
+title: "Video and highlights from an aristocratic traditional Catholic wedding"
 date: 2024-01-18

 # View.